-Katariina Leinonen is a photographer who grew up in Finland and is currently living in Edinburgh, Scotland.
+Katariina Leinonen is a photographer who grew up in Finland and currently lives in Edinburgh, Scotland.

 She is interested in the role photography can have in mental health advocacy, and the ways photography can be used for therapeutic self-exploration.

 Currently she is investigating photography as a therapeutic tool, and is looking to collaborate with organisations and individuals working with wellbeing in mind.

 Edinburgh Napier University, Bachelor of Arts in Photography with 1st class Honours (2014-2018)